 Acorns is known for rounding up purchases and investing your spare change.
 All you have to do is link a debit card or credit card and you can start rounding up.

 The app won’t invest your money immediately.
 Instead, it waits until you have at least $5.
 Still, you won’t find an ETF you can buy for just $5 without fractional shares.

 It’s worth noting that roundups are Acorns uses to differentiate itself.
 However, it does allow you to set up automatic, recurring investments.

-It also have five different risk profiles and invests your money in a combination of ETFs depending on how much risk you prefer.
+It also has five different risk profiles and invests your money in a combination of ETFs depending on how much risk you prefer.

 » These are just some of the most popular choices for fractional shares.
 For more ideas, see our list of the best robo-advisors.

 Are Fractional Shares Worth It?

 Fractional shares are worth it, especially for the average investor.
 However, one downside is that they aren’t easy to transfer from one brokerage to another.

 You can’t simply initiate a rollover if you want to do this.
 You will likely have to liquidate your shares, transfer the cash equivalent, then invest your money with your new broker.

 And that could mean capital gains taxes and potentially other penalties.